 Click on the Next: Hosting > button now.

-Next, select the operating system as Windows and Plan type as Consumption (Serverless).
+Next, select the operating system as Windows and the Plan type as Consumption (Serverless).

-Now it will validate the details for all the fields, then click on the Create button on the next window to create the Azure Function App.
+5. Now, it will validate the details for all the fields.
+Then, click the Create button in the next window to create the Azure Function App.

-The deployment is completed successfully.
-Click on the Go to resource button to see the function app that we have created.
+The deployment has been completed successfully.
+Click on the Go to resource button to see the function app we created.

-Now Our Function App is ready and now this is the time to create the Azure function now.
+Our Function App is now ready; this is the time to create the Azure function.

 Here, there are two approaches to create the Azure Function